Kansas Nursing License Renewal: 3 Steps

 Step 2: Satisfy Continuing Education Requirements

-If you’re an RN or LPN who didn’t complete this requirement, you can apply for a temporary permit.
+RNs and LPNs must complete 30 hours of board-approved continuing education prior to submitting their application for renewal.
+First-time licensees are exempt from this requirement.
+If you haven’t completed this requirement, but your renewal is approaching, you can apply for a temporary permit.
 You’re able to work with this permit while you complete the remainder of your continuing education.

+Not sure where to find CEUs?
 On top of the continuing education courses displayed on the Kansas Board of Nursing website, you can browse courses from IntelyEdu, which is accredited by the American Nurses Credentialing Center (ANCC).

 Ready to Start the KS Nursing License Renewal Process?